Summer (video game): Gameplay

 Example of what average conversation looks like in _Summer.
 Here, Takumi is talking with Konami.

 _Summer is a romance visual novel in which the player assumes the role of Takumi Kaizu.
 The gameplay requires little interaction from the player as most of the duration of the game is spent on simply reading the text that appears on the screen; this text represents either dialogue between the various characters, or the inner thoughts of the protagonist.
 Every so often, the player will come to a "decision point" and must choose from options that are displayed on the screen, typically two to three at a time.

 During these times, gameplay pauses until a choice is made that furthers the plot in a specific direction, depending on which choice the player makes.
 There are six main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 In order to view the six plot lines to their entirety, the player will have to replay the game multiple times and choose different choices during the decision points in order to further the plot in an alternate direction.

 Throughout gameplay, there are scenes depicting Kyōtarō and a given heroine having sex.
 However, in the PlayStation 2 port, these scenes are removed.
-The visual novel also features real-time choices (RTC), this is when the player given a choice within a time period, and varying on the amount of time the player takes to make the choice, it will effect the ensuing dialogue.
+The visual novel also features real-time choices (RTC), this is when the player given a choice within a time period, and varying on the amount of time the player takes to make the choice, it will affect the ensuing dialogue.